AX-NSX/dotnet-gitstats/README.md

 DotNet GitStats is a toolkit to build code statistic for git, it's built on top of libgit2 using DotNet.
 DotNet GitStats provide cross-platform command line tools that can be run on Windows, MacOS and Linux.

-You can use this tool to generate a CVS file which can ben consumed easily using Excel, Power BI and any other data process tools.
+You can use this tool to generate a CSV file which can ben consumed easily using Excel, Power BI and any other data process tools.
 A sample Power BI report is provided with the repo.

 ![Power BI Report Sample](images/powerbi-report-overview-01.png)